Ptujec/LaunchBar/Zotero-Actions/README.md

 Here is a list of possible actions:

-#### 1) Browse some more
+#### 1) More Browsing

-You can browse other items that are part of the same collection, publication, book, have the same tag, or are written by the same author.
+You can browse and display related items that are part of the same collection, publication, or book, have the same tag, or are written by the same author.

 #### 2) Interact with Attachments

-You can use quicklook, open the attachment, or even mail it to someone.
+You can use Quick Look, open the attachment, or even mail it to someone.
 There are plenty of possibilities. [(If you are new to LaunchBar, take a look at the "Joining Forces" video.)](https://www.obdev.at/products/launchbar/videos.html)

 #### 3) Open Links